NumanTalukder/threads_clone/README.md

 ## Description

-The Thread Clone Project is a web application that aims to replicate the basic functionalities of Twitter.
-Users can post messages, follow other users, and engage in discussions similar to Twitter's thread format.
+The Thread Clone Project is a full-stack web application that aims to replicate all the functionalities and even more and better of the newly launched software by Meta called "Threads".
+Users can post messages, comment and reply comments, follow other users, create communities and invite others, and engage in discussions even better than Threads itself.

 ## Features